gomorpheus/morpheus-docs/integration_guides/Clouds/vmware/vmware_templates.rst

-We also recommend disabling network manager and setting the network adapter to eth0 rather than the automatically assigned name.
+We also recommend disabling network manager and setting the network adapter to eth0 rather than the automatically assigned name as described in the CentOS/RHEL section above.